Systems Software Engineer

 TI-83+ calculators and Z80 assembly

-My first serious systems-adjacent programming came from calculator projects: working within hard limits, understanding memory, and learning to care about how the machine actually behaves.
+My first introduction to programming came through the TI-83+: working within hard limits, understanding memory, and learning the low-level details of the machine itself.

 2006-2017

-I spent these years deep in C and C++, building up the habits that still define my work: explicit control, data-oriented thinking, debugging close to the runtime, and comfort with lower-level APIs.
-By 2017, that chapter had mostly closed out in both personal and professional work.
+I spent years deep in C and C++, building up the habits that still define my work: explicit control, reverse engineering, debugging close to the machine, and comfort with lower-level APIs.
+By 2017, that chapter had mostly closed in both personal and professional work.

 2018-2023